Numbericons/JS_Heads_Up_HoldEm/README.md

  4. JavaScript
  5. Poker Solver

-JS_Heads_Up_Holdem is a JavaScript project designed and built by me alone in one week.
-The site provides the user with the experience of battling wits against an artifical intelligence embodiment of the legendary Teddy KGB as Mike McDermott from the movie Rounders.
+JS_Heads_Up_Holdem (JavaScript Hold'em Poker) is a JavaScript project designed and built by me in one week.
+The site provides the user with the experience of battling wits against an AI embodiment of the legendary Teddy KGB as Mike McDermott from the movie Rounders.

-The deck was built from a sprite sheet.
-When the deck is populated with cards, the relative position on intended card is specified by coordinates.
+The deck of cards was built from a sprite sheet.
+When the deck is populated, the relative position on intended card is specified by coordinates.

 ``` javsacript
   newDeck(){